jordanjasuta/AvitoDemandChallenge/README.md

    d.
 Recurrent Neural Network

-   - *note that (f) does not include the same data preprocessing as the other base models (all preprocessing is included in the same file)*
+   - *note that (d) does not include the same data preprocessing as the other base models (all preprocessing is included in the same file)*